 Overview: Walden Ridge is a flat mountain ridge that marks the end of the Cumberland Plateau in southeastern Tennessee.
-On top of the ridge sits Signal Mountain, a town with a country feeling and a kind of mountain mystique.
+On top of the ridge sits Signal Mountain, a Chattanooga suburb with nearly 1,800 feet of elevation, a country feeling, good schools and views of the Tennessee River.

 Percentage of Population Age 45 or Better: 48%

 Climate: The area has a mild, humid four season climate.
 Summer temperatures reach the upper 80s and low-90s, and winter temperatures are in the 30s, 40s and 50s.
-The area receives, on average, 53 inches of rain and a dusting of snow per year.
-The elevation is 1,790 feet.
+The area receives, on average, 57 inches of rain and a dusting of snow per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Chattanooga Healthcare System is in Chattanooga and accepts Medicare patients.